Codecademy/docs/content/java/concepts/set/set.md

   - 'paths/computer-science'
 ---

-A `Set` is an interface provided in the `java.util` package that implements collections that have no duplicate elements.
+A `Set` is an interface provided in the `java.util` package that implements collections with zero duplicate elements.
 Some implementations will have restrictions on the elements the `Set` can contain, such as excluding `null` elements.
 Adding an ineligible element will typically throw an unchecked `NullPointerException` or a `ClassCastException`.

 Examples of classes implementing the `Set` interface are `HashSet` and `TreeSet`.